KlausC/PolygonInbounds.jl/README.md

 The polygon may be unconnected and self-overlapping.

 #### New feature:
-Each edge may be associated with one or more area codes, which are stored in adjacent columns of `edges[:,3:end]`.
+Each edge may be associated with one or more area indices, which are stored in adjacent columns of `edges[:,3:end]`.
 If there is more than one additional area colum, the output array becomes 3-dimensional with elements `stats[:,1:2,area]`.
 Here `area` are the area indices as stored in the additional columns of `edges`.

 The definitions of "inside" and "on-boundary" related to an area consider only edges, which have this area associated in one of the added columns of `edges`.
 Area index `0` indicates unused.
+It is possible to assign each edge to zero, one, or more areas in this way.

 The `polydemo` functions produce plots of some selected examples and may be used to enjoy.